Skip to content

 About an hour's drive southwest of Tokyo, Hakone is celebrated for its rejuvenating hot springs, excellent art museums, and forested mountain scenery.
 Part of the Fuji-Hakone-Izu National Park, it’s easy to reach from the capital and a fantastic addition to a trip there.

 We can arrange a full-day private tour of the area, planned around the aspects of Hakone that interest you the most.
-You might like to ride the funicular railway up to Owakudani, a rocky crater where steam billows from volcanic vents yellowed by sulphur.
-Here, you can try hard-boiled eggs cooked in the hot springs, their shells blackened by the bubbling sulphurous water.
+You might like to ride the funicular railway up to Owakudani, a rocky crater where steam billows from volcanic vents yellowed by sulfur.
+Here, you can try hard-boiled eggs cooked in the hot springs, their shells blackened by the bubbling sulfurous water.

 You can also cruise across Lake Ashi on a replica pirate ship, where you’ll spy the red torii gate of Hakone Jinja shrine and — on clear days — the conical peak of Mount Fuji dominating the skyline.
 Alternatively, head to the Hakone Open Air Museum to view an array of impressive sculptures dotted around the grounds and a world-class Picasso exhibition.